-- (91) Spec, TP may not be occupied by an element of type <e>. - (91) directly accounts for why implicit predicative control is unacceptable in languages without impersonal passives.
-28 In languages with impersonal passives, no such issue arises since either Spec,TP is filled by an expletive which is not cataphorically related to the infinitival complement (e.g. Norwegian) or Spec,TP is not projected (e.g., German, Dutch or Icelandic; Haider 1993, 2010; Wurmbrand 2006; cf. also Richards & Biberauer 2005).
+- (91) Spec, TP may not be occupied by an element of type <e,t>. - (91) directly accounts for why implicit predicative control is unacceptable in languages without impersonal passives.27 In languages with impersonal passives, no such issue arises since either Spec,TP is filled by an expletive which is not cataphorically related to the infinitival complement (e.g. Norwegian) or Spec,TP is not projected (e.g., German or Dutch; Haider 1993, 2010; Wurmbrand 2006).
 This situation is summarized abstractly in (92). - (92) a.
-[TP Iti was tried iti [CP to solve the problem]i] (English, French, Hebrew, Russian) b.
+[TP Iti was tried iti [CP to solve the problem]i] (English/French) b.
 [TP It{expl.} was tried [CP to solve the problem]] (Norwegian) c.
-[TP Ø was tried [CP to solve the problem]] (German, Dutch, Icelandic)
+[TP Ø was tried [CP to solve the problem]] (German)